Analyzing GitLab projects

 Choose your new code definition

 The next step is to set the New Code Definition (NCD) for your project(s).
 The NCD is a mandatory step and it defines which part of your code is considered new code.
-This helps you to focus your attention on the most recent changes to your code and allows you to follow the Clean as You Code methodology.
+This helps you to focus your attention on the most recent changes to your code.

-For more information, see the About new code page.
+For more information, see the Quality standards and new code page.

 Configure analysis